vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/pixel-apps/test-google-tag-manager.md

 3. Fill in the `Google Tag Manager` field with your **GTM ID**.
 4. Click on **Save**.

-:information_source: Access the [Google Tag Manager page](https://tagmanager.google.com/)</a> and login to you account in order to find out what is your account **GTM ID**.
+> ℹ️ Access the [Google Tag Manager page](https://tagmanager.google.com/)</a> and login to you account in order to find out what is your account **GTM ID**.
 The number your should use is the one provided by the `Container ID` column.

 After installing the app, you are ready to use your GTM as usual by accessing your account dashboard directly on the [Google Tag Manager](https://tagmanager.google.com/) page.